 (b) 115 volts direct current;

-“hazardous area” has the same meaning as in AS 3000;
+hazardous area has the same meaning as in AS 3000;

-“high voltage” means a voltage normally exceeding low voltage;
+high voltage means a voltage normally exceeding low voltage;

-“low voltage” means a voltage normally exceeding extra-low voltage but not normally exceeding 1 000 volts alternating current or 1 500 volts direct current;
+low voltage means a voltage normally exceeding extra-low voltage but not normally exceeding 1 000 volts alternating current or 1 500 volts direct current;

-“mobile apparatus” means any apparatus or assembly of apparatus that is too heavy to be portable apparatus but is capable of being moved without discontinuing its electric power supply during its use;
+mobile apparatus means any apparatus or assembly of apparatus that is too heavy to be portable apparatus but is capable of being moved without discontinuing its electric power supply during its use;

-“moveable apparatus” means any apparatus or assembly of apparatus that is too heavy to be portable apparatus but that is moved about between periods of use with its electric power supply disconnected;
+moveable apparatus means any apparatus or assembly of apparatus that is too heavy to be portable apparatus but that is moved about between periods of use with its electric power supply disconnected;

-“portable apparatus” means any apparatus or assembly of apparatus that is intended to be normally held in the hand during use or which can be carried by a person;
+portable apparatus means any apparatus or assembly of apparatus that is intended to be normally held in the hand during use or which can be carried by a person;

-“reeling cable” means a cable specifically designed to be frequently reeled on and off a cable drum or reeler on mobile apparatus;
+reeling cable means a cable specifically designed to be frequently reeled on and off a cable drum or reeler on mobile apparatus;

-“trailing cable” means a cable specifically designed to be moved in conjunction with mobile apparatus.
+trailing cable means a cable specifically designed to be moved in conjunction with mobile apparatus.

 5.2.
 Notice of intention to install electricity supply